 \subsection{Image cleaning and parametrization}

-To remove noisy pixels containing only the NSB, we adopt the two-stage modification of the standard tailcut image cleaning \citep{2023ApJ...956...80A}.
+To remove noisy pixels containing only the NSB, we adopted the two-stage modification of the standard tailcut image cleaning \citep{2023ApJ...956...80A}.
 The default tailcuts were set to $(8\, \mathrm{p.e.},4\, \mathrm{p.e.})$ for both telescopes.
-These tailcuts were determined empirically as a trade-off between the fraction of true Cherenkov pixels that survived cleaning on one side, and too many noisy pixels left in the cleaned image on the other.
+These tail cuts were determined empirically as a trade-off between the fraction of true Cherenkov pixels that survived cleaning on one side, and too many noisy pixels left in the cleaned image on the other.
 First, in the MC sample and the data we optimized for the reference NSB level by demanding about $1\%$ survival rate of pedestal events (which contain only noise).
-Then we considered the high variability of NSB conditions in Ond\v{r}ejov, and set the tailcuts higher by ($1\,\rm{p.e.}$, $1.5\,\rm{p.e.}$) to prevent higher NSB from degrading the overall performance.
+Then we considered the high variability of NSB conditions in Ond\v{r}ejov, and set the tailcuts higher (by $1\,\rm{p.e.}$ to $1.5\,\rm{p.e.}$) to prevent a higher NSB from degrading the overall performance.

-To further suppress noisy pixels due to stars and planets in the FoV or due to a significant difference of NSB in MC and data, we increase the default tailcuts in each pixel to $\max(8\, \mathrm{p.e.}, \langle Q_\mathrm{PED} \rangle + 2.5 \sigma_{Q_\mathrm{PED}}$), where $\langle Q_\mathrm{PED} \rangle$ is a mean charge in each pixel over 1000 interleaved pedestal events corresponding to 10 seconds, and $\sigma_{Q_\mathrm{PED}}$ stands for its standard deviation \citep{2023ApJ...956...80A}.
-The multiplicative factor on standard deviation was set to keep the number of altered pixel thresholds at the level of $1-2\%$ so that its impact on MC/data agreement is negligible.
-Further improvement of cleaning performance is achieved by demanding that the arrival time of the neighbor pixel is within $8\,\rm{ns}$ of the arrival time of the pixel, which exploits the natural correlation of Cherenkov pulse times.

-In the next step, cleaned pixels containing signal from the Cherenkov photons are parameterized with an extended set of Hillas parameters \citep{1985ICRC....3..445H} to describe the shape, orientation, and position of the shower image (for a full list of image parameters used for the event reconstruction see Figure~\ref{fig.feature_importance}).
+To further suppress noisy pixels due to stars and planets in the FoV or to a significant difference between the NSB in the MC and the data, we increased the default tailcuts in each pixel to $\max(8\, \mathrm{p.e.}, \langle Q_\mathrm{PED} \rangle + 2.5 \sigma_{Q_\mathrm{PED}}$), where $\langle Q_\mathrm{PED} \rangle$ is a mean charge in each pixel over 1000 interleaved pedestal events corresponding to 10 seconds, and $\sigma_{Q_\mathrm{PED}}$ stands for its standard deviation \citep{2023ApJ...956...80A}.
+The multiplicative factor on standard deviation was set to keep the number of altered pixel thresholds at the level of $1-2\%$ so that its impact on the MC and data agreement is negligible.
+Further improvements of the cleaning performance was achieved by demanding that the arrival time of the neighbor pixel is within $8\,\rm{ns}$ of the arrival time of the pixel, which exploits the natural correlation of Cherenkov pulse times.
+In the next step, cleaned pixels containing signal from the Cherenkov photons were parameterized with an extended set of Hillas parameters \citep{1985ICRC....3..445H} to describe the shape, orientation, and position of the shower image (for a full list of image parameters used for the event reconstruction, see Figure~\ref{fig.feature_importance}).